semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

     sem get secret mySecrets

-You can also use `sem get` for displaying information about a `dashboard`.
+You can also use `sem get` for displaying information about a `dashboard`:

+    sem get dashboard my-dashboard

 ### sem edit

-The following command will edit a `secret` that is named `my-secret` and will automatically execute your favorite text editor:
+The following command will edit an existing `secret` that is named `my-secret` and will automatically run your favorite text editor:

     sem edit secret my-secret